markNZed/TaskFlow/hub/README.md

 Then to run: `npm start`

 # Future
+* Hierarchy
-The Task Hub should allow for stacking i.e., many Task Hubs that can be coordinated by a Task Hub.
-Maybe the Task Hub does not need to know if it is communicating with a Task Hub or Task Processor.
+  * Many Task Hubs that can be coordinated by a Task Hub.
+  * Task functions not supported by Processors in the HUb's network are passed up
+* Security/Privacy
+  * Filtering of Task content